- Meet the President

 - facilitated NCR Corporation’s gift of the Wright Brothers’ 1914 home in Oakwood – Hawthorn Hill – to The Wright Family Foundation of The Dayton Foundation.
 This gift appears to be the first National Historic Landmark donated through a community foundation; and

-- facilitated the merger of Dayton Ballet, Dayton Opera and Dayton Philharmonic Orchestra into the newly formed Dayton Performing Arts Alliance, a first-in-the-nation merger representing three performing arts groups.
+- facilitated the merger of Dayton Ballet, Dayton Opera and Dayton Philharmonic Orchestra into the Dayton Performing Arts Alliance, a first-in-the-nation merger representing three performing arts groups.

-Read more about the Foundation’s history in The Vision & The Promise: 75 Years of The Dayton Foundation
+Read more about the Foundation’s history in A Force for Good: 100 Years of Momentum.
+The Dayton Foundation’s History Booklet.

-The Dayton Foundation ranks 37th among 800 community foundation nationwide for assets under management and 45th for new gifts received.
+The Dayton Foundation ranks 42nd among nearly 800 community foundation nationwide for assets under management and 39th for new gifts received.
 Read more Foundation facts and recent accomplishments.